LucasSte/havina/README.md

 After importing the `GraphGenerator` class from havina, simply call the object with the sentence to evaluate and an optional number of workers.
-Each worker will span a different process and the algorithm will run in parallel between them.
+Each worker will span a different process and the algorithm will split the work between them.

 For more information about the constructor parameters, check the (put a ref here!)
 Constructor parameters section.